History of St. Michael Antiochian Orthodox Church of the San Fernando Valley

-With the goal of celebrating our first liturgy on January 12, 1969, enough space was located at the Mid-Valley Y.M.C.A. to hold liturgy and church school.
-Families were enrolled, the church school was staffed, a choir was formed, arrangements were made for a priest, and His Eminence, Archbishop PHILIP (Saliba), gave his blessing.
-Valuable assistance and advice was provided by Fr.
+Fr.
 Paul Romley, Dean of St. Nicholas Cathedral in Los Angeles, Fr.
 Gabriel Ashie of St. Luke’s Orthodox Church in Garden Grove, and Fr.
-James Meena, then Director of Sacred Music and Religious Education for the Archdiocese, provided valuable advice and assistance.
+James Meena, Director of Sacred Music and Religious Education for the Archdiocese, provided valuable advice and assistance.

 During the planning for the first Divine Liturgy and through the efforts of Dr. Edward Deeb, a Methodist Church property at 16643 Vanowen Street in Van Nuys California that would suit our needs, became available for our use.
-On January 12, 1969, as originally scheduled, the first Divine Liturgy was celebrated, not at the Y.M.C.A., but in our current church building with Fr.
+On January 12, 1969, as originally scheduled, the first Divine Liturgy was celebrated, not at the YMCA, but in a church building with Fr.
 Paul Romley officiating.
-Subsequently, through the support of our faithful families, the church property was purchased, consisting of 1.25 acres of land, an “A” frame church, and a fellowship center was purchased.
+Subsequently, through the support of our faithful families, the church property was purchased, consisting of 1.25 acres of land, an “A” framed church, and a two-story fellowship hall with parking.

-St. Michael grew from mission status to a church in a very short time.
-In the ensuing years, it was recognized that a new church, classroom building, and hall would be needed to accommodate the growth of the community, making it necessary to acquire additional property.
-This was accomplished by purchasing two parcels of land located to the east of the church, which increased the church property to 3.1 acres.
-Through direct donations, bake sales, rummage sales, socials, numerous other fund-raising activities, and estate donations, the new Church properties were paid off and the last mortgage was burned in 1984.
+In the ensuing years, it was recognized that larger facilities for a new church, classrooms, and a fellowship assembly hall would be needed to accommodate for the growth of the community, making it necessary to acquire additional property.
+Over the years this was accomplished by purchasing two multi-family apartment parcels of land located to the east of the church, which increased the Church property to 3.1 acres.
+Through direct donations, bake sales, rummage sales, socials, numerous other fund-raising activities, and estate donations, the new Church properties were paid off and the mortgage was burned in 1984.

-As a community we are grateful for God’s grace, guidance, and continuous blessings on our Church.
-We are also thankful for the dedication, love, hard work, and unyielding spirit of all those who have served, labored, and continue to work at St. Michael Church, and thus made it possible for the parish to grow spiritually and to prosper.
+We, the members and friends of St. Michael, are grateful for God’s grace, guidance, and continuous blessings on our Church.
+We are also thankful for the dedication, love, hard work, and unyielding spirit of all those who have served, labored, and continue to work at St. Michael Church, making it possible for our parish to grow spiritually and to prosper.